Semi-stable representations as limits of crystalline representations: Bounded Hodge-Tate weights

 Now $\delta_1\delta_2^{-1} = x^r\chi = \mu_{p^{r/2}}\cdot (\mu_{1/p^{r/2}}\chi^{1 - k})^{-1}$ implies that there is a character $\delta$ such that $\delta_1 = \delta \cdot \mu_{p^{r/2}}$ and $\delta_2 = \delta \cdot \mu_{1/p^{r/2}}\chi^{1 - k}$.
 Using \cite[Proposition 4.4 (i)]{Col}, we see that $(\delta_1\delta_2)(p)$ is a unit.
 Hence $\delta(p)$ is a unit.
 Consequently, $V(\delta_1, \delta_2, \infty) \simeq V(\mu_{p^{r/2}}, \mu_{1/p^{r/2}}\chi^{1 - k}, \infty) \otimes \delta$.
 Therefore the limit of the crystalline representations $V^*_n$ is the crystalline representation $V_{k,\infty}^* \otimes \delta$.
 Taking duals, we see that the limit of the $V_n$ is $V_{k,\infty} \otimes \delta^{-1}$.
 Note that the $\delta_{1, n} = \mu_{y_n}\cdot \mu_n^{-1}$ are unramified characters converging to $\delta_1 = \delta \cdot \mu_{p^{r/2}}$.
 This forces $\delta$ to be unramified and hence crystalline.
 Therefore $V_{k, \infty} \otimes \delta^{-1}$ is crystalline.
 The last representation has Hodge-Tate weights $(0, k - 1)$.
 Untwisting by the fixed power of the cyclotomic character, we see that the Hodge-Tate weights of the limit representation of the original sequence again lie in $[a, b]$.

-{\bf Acknowledgements:} The first and second authors acknowledge support of the Department of Atomic Energy under project number 12-R\&D-TFR-5.01-0500.
-During this work, the third author was partially supported by JSPS KAKENHI Grant Numbers JP15H03610, JP21H00969.
+{\bf Acknowledgements:} We would like to thank D. Benois, J. Bergdall, L. Berger, C. Breuil, P. Colmez, G. Chenevier, H. Schoutens and C. Park for useful conversations and the anonymous referees for numerous remarks which greatly helped improve the paper.
+We would also like to thank the participants of the rigid analytic geometry seminar held at TIFR in 2019.
+The first and second authors acknowledge support of the Department of Atomic Energy under project number 12-R\&D-TFR-5.01-0500.
+During this work, the third author was partially supported by JSPS KAKENHI Grant Numbers JP15H03610, JP21H00969, JP23K20782.